 - Degenerative diseases that alter the structure and function of the hands

 - Birth defects that impact the structure and function of the hands

 - Infections of the hand

-When you join us at SuperGroup, PLLC, our plastic surgeons will recommend the type of surgical procedure that will offer aesthetic and functional restoration for your specific situation.
+When you join us at SuperGroup, PLLC, our surgeons will recommend the type of surgical procedure that will offer aesthetic and functional restoration for your specific situation.

 What are The Different Types of Hand Surgery?

 Depending on your underlying condition, we may opt for any of the following types of reconstructive hand surgery.